gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

     methods to actually assess whether there is spatial dependency in these data.
 Even if you were going to pursue models that incorporate spatial correlations, the first task would be to fit this sort of model and then explore the results.
 When data are collected across space, you should note that there might be some sort of spatial dependency that *could* violate the independence assumption.

 We need our diagnostic plots to assess the remaining assumptions.
+\index{assumptions}
-The same code as before will provide diagnostic plots.
+The same code
+as before will provide diagnostic plots.
 There is some extra code (``par(...)``) added to allow us to add labels to the plots to know which model is being displayed since we have so many to discuss here.